-Oakland Unified School District, Oakland - Consultant
+Oakland Unified School District, Oakland, CA - Consultant

-Presenting at the Inclusion Collaborative Conference.
+Presented at the Inclusion Collaborative Conference.
 "Life After IEP's: A Curriculum Framework for Transition."
 October 2018.

-Presenting at San Jose State University Summer Intern Institute, July 2018.
+Presented at San Jose State University Summer Intern Institute, July 2018.

 Presented at the Ed Tech Team California Summit.
 June 2018.

 Featured Speaker at Future Profits Appreciation Dinner.
 May 2018.

 Presented at the Ed Tech Team Orange County Summit.
 April 2018.

 Presented at the Ed Tech Team Fresno Summit.
 January 2017.

 Presented at the Ed Tech Team North State Summit.
 November 2017.